John McWhorter: Views on anti-racism

-Woke Racism

 In his 2021 book Woke Racism, McWhorter argues that the anti-racism ideology has been elevated into a religion: "I do not mean that these people’s ideology is 'like' a religion...
 I mean that it actually is a religion...
 An anthropologist would see no difference in type between Pentecostalism and this new form of antiracism."

-McWhorter expands upon his previous views and argues that "third wave anti-racism" is a religion he terms "Electism" with white privilege as original sin.
+McWhorter expands upon his previous views and argues that "third wave anti-racism" is a religion he terms "Electism", with white privilege as original sin.
 McWhorter likens the books White Fragility, How to Be an Antiracist and Between the World and Me to sacred religious texts.
 He argues that this hypothesized status as a religion explains the behavior of its adherents, whom he calls "the Elect".

 He advises that since the faith (like all faith) is not open to discussion, arguments with its adherents should be avoided in favor of pragmatic action against racism.
 McWhorter advocates three programs: ending the war on drugs, teaching reading by phonics to children lacking books at home, and free vocational education, promoting the idea that not everyone needs a four-year college education to succeed.
-McWhorter has expressed qualified support for reparations for African Americans, particularly those descended from victims of redlining.
+In June 2023, McWhorter expressed qualified support for reparations for African Americans, particularly those descended from victims of redlining.

 Personal life

 McWhorter separated from his wife in 2019.
 He has two daughters.
 He plays the piano and has appeared in musical theater productions.
 McWhorter is an atheist.

+McWhorter is proficient in English, French, Spanish, and Saramaccan, and has some competence in Russian and several other languages.

+In 2025, he joined Richard Dawkins for a discussion of "The link between evolution and language."